 imagery, weather observations, radar and meteorological analysis.

-The monsoon trough exits the coast of Liberia near 07N11W to near
+The monsoon trough extends from the coast of Guinea near 10N14W

 GULF OF MEXICO...

 As of 19/0900 UTC, a cold front is over the NW Gulf of Mexico from

 S Louisiana near 29N92W to S Texas near 27N97W.
 Scattered showers

 are within 60 nm of the front.
 20 kt N winds are N of the front.

 5-15 kt SE winds are over the remainder of the Gulf.
 Elsewhere,

 radar imagery shows scattered showers along the coast of central